synapse-ai-labs/synapse-api/README.md

 Generates an embedding using the model associated with the namespace, and queries the embedding output against the existing vectors in the namespace.

+**Path parameters**
+- `namespace: string`: Name of the namespace against which vector queries are performed

 **Request Body**

 Example: